Experimental study of turbulent thermal diffusion of inertial particles in a convective turbulence forced by oscillating grids: Discussion and conclusions

-Turbulent thermal diffusion of inertial particles characterising a non-diffusive contribution to turbulent flux of particles, has been studied in laboratory experiments with convective turbulence forced by one or two oscillating grids in the air flow.
-Fluid velocity field and spatial distribution of inertial particles are measured by Particle Image Velocimetry system, and temperature field is measured using a temperature probe equipped with 12 E - thermocouples.
-The experiments have shown formation of large-scale clusters of inertial particles in the regions of the mean temperature minimum due to effective pumping velocity directed opposite to the gradient of the mean fluid temperature.
-As follows from our experiments, the effect of accumulation of inertial particles (having the diameter $10 \mu m$) is stronger than that for non-inertial particles (having the diameter $0.7 \mu m$).
-In particular, the measured maximum value of the parameter $\alpha$ for inertial particles characterising the large-scale particle clustering reaches $\alpha_{\rm max} \approx 2.5$, while for non-inertial particles $\alpha=1$.
-This implies that the effective pumping velocity causing formation of inertial particle clusters is in 2.5 times larger than that for non-inertial particles.
-This is in an agreement with the theoretical predictions \cite{RI21,EKR98}.
+Turbulent thermal diffusion of inertial particles characterising a non-diffusive contribution to turbulent flux of particles, has been studied in laboratory experiments with convective turbulence forced by one or two oscillating grids in the airflow.
+Fluid velocity field and spatial distribution of inertial particles have been measured by Particle Image Velocimetry system, and temperature field is measured using a temperature probe equipped with 12 E - thermocouples.
+The experiments have shown the formation of large-scale clusters of inertial particles in the regions of minimum of the mean temperature due to effective drift velocity directed opposite to the gradient of the mean fluid temperature.
+Our experiments show that the effect of accumulation of inertial particles (having the diameter $10 \mu m$) is stronger than that for noninertial particles (having the diameter $0.7 \mu m$).
+In particular, the measured maximum value of the parameter $\alpha$ for inertial particles characterising the large-scale particle clustering reaches $\alpha_{\rm max} \approx 2.5$, while for noninertial particles $\alpha=1$.
+Therefore, as follows from our experiments, the effective drift velocity due to turbulent thermal diffusion is in 1.5 -- 2.5 times larger than that for noninertial particles depending on the level of turbulence.
+For the conditions pertinent to our experiments, the effective drift velocity caused by turbulent thermal diffusion is much stronger than that due to the turbophoresis.
+This is in agreement with the theoretical predictions \cite{RI21,EKR98}.

+The observed particle accumulation is primarily a bulk effect caused by turbulent thermal diffusion and associated with the temperature gradient within the flow, rather than being driven by boundary effects.
+This conclusion is supported by the spatial distribution of particle concentration (see Fig.~\ref{Fig14}), which does not show localization near boundaries but rather follows the large-scale temperature structure of the flow.

+We also note that two heat exchangers with rectangular pins $3 \times 3 \times 15$ mm are attached to the bottom and top walls of the chamber, which allow us to form a large vertical mean temperature gradient in the core of the fluid flow.
+This is the reason why near the top and bottom walls of the chamber, the vertical mean temperature gradient is not large, in contrast to experiments with smooth surface boundaries.
+This implies that possible thermophoretic effects or near-wall boundary-layer effects in the vicinity of the heated/cooled walls are very weak in comparison with the dominant turbulent thermal diffusion effect in the core of the fluid flow.